 What are your favourite parks/coffee shops etc?

 Living in Hackney we’re blessed to have some great outdoor spaces.
 Victoria Park is classic and elegant, whilst we love the slightly more rugged Marshes where there’s riding stables and even cows grazing in the summer!
-We’re spoilt for choice with dog friendly cafes like Venetia’s on the Chatsworth Road, where they serve a mean Chai Latte.
+We’re spoilt for choice with dog-friendly cafes like Venetia’s on the Chatsworth Road, where they serve a mean Chai Latte.
 Mr Binks enjoys the All Press Expresso on Dalston Lane where they grind the beans on location.
 It’s got a quirky garden and super leather banquette seating inside.

 Anything you feel strongly about with regard to animal welfare?

 There’s so much I feel strongly about.
 As my dad was secretary of the RSPCA Shropshire branch when I was eight, I learnt about animal cruelty and neglect very early on, and that’s where my passion to help and understand animals began.
 At the same time, I learnt about the worst in people!
-If animals were credited as sentient beings in a court of law, it would impact positively across all aspects, not least on pet theft that is about criminals causing heart break, as animals are still classified as ‘chattel’, enabling a crime that’s low risk, high reward with a maximum six-month prison sentence.
+If animals were credited as sentient beings in a court of law, it would impact positively across all aspects, not least on pet theft which is about criminals causing heartbreak, as animals are still classified as ‘chattel’, enabling a crime that’s low risk, high reward with a maximum six-month prison sentence.
 Another area is testing on animals, something that inflicts so much suffering in the name of consumerism.